Either ‘black or white’ lies in court by ICCJ Prentis

 “The assertion that Rs did something wrong in respect of the wind turbine project is one that may provide a foundation for a claim by Empowering, not A. The para ends with an assertion that “the Defendant” cannot bring any claim against “the Applicant”; this is not understood.
 Rs do not bring any claim against A, or Empowering or Earth Energy, save that Rs claim £25,000 from Earth Energy under the consent order of 16 January 2017“

 Knowing of this, Vos C adjourned the hearing, citing some ‘eye problem’ (likely wilful blindness) until 8 February 2019.
+We believe he needed the separation gap.

 On 30 November 2018 Mr Millinder wrote to Vos C and the judicial office setting out that Ulick had u-turned on the claims he admitted could not be established on 9 January 2017 because ‘force majeure has effect’